texas-robocamp/texas-robocamp.github.io/virtual/before/install_virtualbox.md

+# Installing with VirtualBox
-# Part 1: Installing VirtualBox
+## Part 1: Installing VirtualBox
 On Windows:
 1. Set up your BIOS for virtualization (the actual steps may vary slightly for your computer):
     * Restart your computer.